ganymede-security/passphrase-generator/README.md

 compared to the 12.9 bits in the Diceware word list.

 ### Calculating Entropy
+Calculating the entropy of a phrase is easy using just the phrase mask.

 Given a mask M:

 `M = [WORD][SEP][NUMBER][SPEC_CHAR][WORD][SEP][LAST_WORD]`